SchlossLab/severe-CDI/paper/paper.md

 Performance

 Discuss important OTUs. which ones concord with literature, which ones may be new.
+For many of the top OTUs, there is wide variance in importance, perhaps due to the imbalanced nature of the severity outcomes.
+Enrichment of *Enterococcus* and *Lactobacillus* in *C. difficile* infection and severity has been well-documented in prior studies, thus its importance and increase in abundance for severe cases is not surprising (Schubert et al. 2014; Antharam et al. 2013; Berkell et al. 2021; Lesniak et al. 2022).
 Abundance data are sparse, likely due to these patients being on antibiotics.
-Really showcases importance of having as many samples as possible when data are sparse and the outcome is low prevalence. we do not know which antibiotics were prescribed to treat these CDI cases, nor which antibiotics patients may have taken prior to the CDI. differences in microbiota between patients may be due to different abx… different antibiotics have been shown to create different forms of dysbiotic microbiota (**berkell_microbiota-based_2021?**) and differential cdi clearance (**tomkovick_initial_2020?**). vanc-resistant enterococcus new nosocomial alliance (**poduval_clostridium_2000?**).
+Really showcases importance of having as many samples as possible when data are sparse and the outcome is low prevalence. we do not know which antibiotics were prescribed to treat these CDI cases, nor which antibiotics patients may have taken prior to the CDI. differences in microbiota between patients may be due to different abx… different antibiotics have been shown to create different forms of dysbiotic microbiota (Berkell et al. 2021) and differential cdi clearance (Tomkovich et al. 2020). vanc-resistant enterococcus new nosocomial alliance (Poduval et al. 2000).

-Compare to EHR-based models.
+Compare to EHR-based models. in practice, EHR-based models are easier and less costly to deploy than an OTU-based model would be. further work needed to characterize the costs and benefits.

 Models to guide treatment options.
 In the case of low-risk and non-invasive treatments such as choosing between oral antibiotics, a